paddlr/paddlr/docs/team_diary.md

 Front-End: During the weekend, the frontend team had issues with managing states and the passing of information.
 After thorough research, Dani proposed the use of Redux as a solution to these woes.
 She successfully created a simple experimental mockup of the app that uses redux and proposed its use to the rest of team.

 More work was covered over the weekend - this included the scoring logic, generating the leaderboard and switching the paddles to show the server.
-For the first half of Monday, tensions were really high as some members adamantly disapprove of the use of redux even after a team consensus to use the library to build the interface.
+For the first half of Monday, tensions were really high as some members adamantly disapprove of the use of redux in building the interface.
 This led to a fairly unproductive day for the frontend.

-On the backend, however, things were working beautifully.
-During the weekend, Angela fixed the slack integration, API and adjusted the connection settings to work with dotenv.Stephanie didn't do much over the weekend because it was her birthday!
-However, on Monday, She wrote the scoring logic that figured out the winner of a match.
-The code also increased each player's points, games won and games lost for every player in a match.
+On the backend, however, things worked beautifully.
+During the weekend, Angela fixed the slack integration, API and adjusted the connection settings to work with `dotenv` .
+Stephanie didn't do much over the weekend because it was her birthday!
+However, on Monday, she wrote the scoring logic that extracted the winner's information from each game played.
+Code was written to increase each player's points and games stats.
 She then integrated this with the database and caused player statistics to automatically load with each game.
 It was a good day for the backend

+### Day 7

+Backend: The day was spent adding creating a slackbot to report the scores of each match played in paddlr.
+The team faced issues in using `node-fetch` to post data to the web-hook address provided by slack.
+Later on in the day, we discovered that the problem stemmed from `node-fetch`.
+It was a team decision to eventually change libraries to use Node.js's newer `https` library that seamlessly allowed the passing of data from our API to Slacks.
+Slack messages were then customised add a bit of humour to the app.
+The rest of the day was spent refactoring code and writing more tests.

+### Day 8

+Backend: The day was spent refactoring code, and adding relevant tests to reflect last-minute code.
+We thought it pointless to test well-tested libraries.
+For example, the in-built `mongoose` methods that interacted with the database seemed odd to test.
+We mocked several methods and APIs to isolate the behaviour of key methods within our app.
+However, we did test the requirements of each column within the model to verify that these validations were being imposed on new data posted to our database.